Overview

 Accommodation: Forest Rest House

-Arrive in Delhi.
-You will be met by an Asian Adventures representative and proceed to Tal Chapper (370km / 07 hrs.), from where we enter the desert habitats and concentrate on some of the real specialties of this tour.
+Arrive at Delhi.
+You will be met by an Asian Adventures representative and driven to Tal Chhapar Sanctuary (370km / 07 hrs.), from where we enter the desert habitats and concentrate on some of the birding specialties of this tour.

 Overnight stay.